patvice/ruby_llm/docs/_core_features/streaming.md

 *   `chunk.role`: Always `:assistant` for streamed response chunks.
 *   `chunk.model_id`: The model generating the response (usually present).
 *   `chunk.tool_calls`: A hash containing partial or complete tool call information if the model is invoking a [Tool]({% link _core_features/tools.md %}).
 The arguments might be streamed incrementally.
+*   `chunk.thinking`: The reasoning/thinking content from models that support extended thinking (see [Streaming with Reasoning Models](#streaming-with-reasoning-models)).
 *   `chunk.input_tokens`: Total input tokens for the request (often `nil` until the final chunk).
 *   `chunk.output_tokens`: Cumulative output tokens *up to this chunk* (behavior varies by provider, often only accurate in the final chunk).